 RR No. 5.443C states that “Unwanted emissions from the aeronautical mobile (R) service in the frequency band 5 030-5 091 MHz shall be limited to protect RNSS system downlinks in the adjacent 5 010-5 030 MHz band.
 Until such time that an appropriate value is established in a relevant ITU-R Recommendation, the e.i.r.p. density limit of −75 dBW/MHz in the frequency band 5 010-5 030 MHz for any AM(R)S station unwanted emission should be used.
 (WRC-12)”

-It is the intention of this study to investigate the e.i.r.p. density limit that needs to be applied to the emissions of UAS CNPC (whose characteristics are provided in Attachment 1) in order to protect the RNSS whose characteristics and protection criteria are provided in Attachment 2 and in so doing enable the provisional nature of the current e.i.r.p. density limit to be resolved.
+It is the intention of this study to investigate the spurious domain e.i.r.p. density limit that needs to be applied to the emissions of UAS CNPC (whose characteristics are provided in Section 1 Table 4) in order to protect the RNSS whose characteristics and protection criteria are provided in Attachment 2 and in so doing enable the provisional nature of the current e.i.r.p. density limit to be resolved.

 3.1.1 RNSS and UAS CNPC Frequency Allocation